Risk envelope

 max_open_positions | int | Cap on simultaneous open positions across all venues. |

-max_concentration_pct | float (0–1) | Max share of portfolio any one position can hold. |
+max_concentration_pct | float (0–1) | Max cost-basis share of the paper account for one position. |

-max_orders_per_minute | int | Token-bucket rate limit on order placement. |
+max_orders_per_minute | int | Sliding 60-second limit on successful order attempts. |

 All fields are optional.
 Unset = no limit.
 Set what you need.